 The increasing role played by the UNDP offices’ through the two phases of the program in each one of the regions of the LCB generated a strong link of confidence with local authorities, religious leaders and community chiefs and eased their engagement and assistance during the realization of the different activities in Phase II.
 (Q. 1.3.1, 1.3.2, 1.4.1, 1.5.1)

 In a general perspective UNDP has long-time demonstrated global leadership and intervening capacity in early recovery and stabilization processes across the world and the implementation of the two phases of the present program was no exception.
 Starting with a leader role through Phase I, UNDP offices across the four countries have been able to support the establishment of a regional participative framework that helped to “guide an integrated and regional response to the crisis”.
 The intervention during Phase I could be then analyzed in two times.
-At the early stage of this Phase UNDP offices ensured horizontal alignment and integration across the region in order to bring key stakeholders from across the four countries together.
+At the early stage of this Phase UNDP offices ensured horizontal alignment and integration across the region to bring key stakeholders from across the four countries together.
 Regional meetings and focus groups set the stage for the organization of the regional Lake Chad Basin Governors’ Forum in 2018 at Maiduguri that led to the establishment of the RSS.
 Thus, the implementation of a coordination mechanism among the four UNDP Country Offices, and the meeting in N’Djamena in November 2017, supported regional coordination and implementation of future activities.

 At the operational level, UNDP offices and stakeholders’ network helped to identify main needs and intervention sectors within the target communities while encouraging other activities linked with counter-insurgency efforts.
 As an illustration, the implementation of inter-community dialogues and forums in cooperation with the CELIAF in Liwa, Baga-Sola and Bo between October and December 2018, mapped main public services and operational facilities within the most affected areas of the conflict.
 Subsequently 33 targeted communities across the Lake Chad Basin and more than 3800 vigilante and security officials received capacity-building and specific training for the development of their surveillance activities and their capacity to participate in the future reintegration process for ex-associates of BH.